 What, exactly, is a software or technical interview?
 Depending on the field and the position, these interviews may require you to

-- do a PowerPoint presentation on a tech topic
+- Create a PowerPoint presentation on a tech topic

-- work on a technical problem in a group and present to a panel
+- Compete a technical problem in a group and present to a panel

 How to Prepare

 Lock in the Fundamentals

 In addition to more traditional behavioral questions, a technical interview will cover your knowledge of computer science.
 Depending on the job , this could be coding, data structures, algorithms, systems design, big O notation, etc. Refer to your coursework to refresh your memory on the basics.

 familiarize yourself with the format and types of questions